Toronto

 The Council shall strive to achieve consensus on decisions, however if necessary, majority vote will prevail.

 Member terms are set to two (2) years, renewable twice for a total of no more than six (6) years.
-Please review the Community and Patient Council Terms of Reference for a full description.

 For more information, please click here.